 Succulents for Specific Conditions

-There are numerous varieties of succulents, but these are the most common and those you'll likely run across.
+There are numerous varieties of succulents, but these are the most common and those you'll most likely run across.

 Rosettes typically resemble big, fleshy-petalled daisies.
 Colors include green, yellow and garnet.
 Leaves of Aeonium 'Sunburst' are striped with yellow or cream.
 Aeonium 'Zwartkop', another show-stopper, is magenta-black.
 There exist many hybrids (like the Aeonium urbicum hybrid shown here).
 Some species are shrub-forming; all produce rosettes at the tips of ever-lengthening stems.
 Frost tender.
 Want to see more of these fleshy succulents with flowerlike forms?
 Go to the Aeonium page.